-- Press ctrl+↓ (down arrow key; cmd+↓ on OS X) to open the cite options dialog for the citation selected with the cursor.
-Use tab and shift-tab to move between the different elements, use the up and down arrow keys to change the locator type in the locator drop-down list, and space to toggle the “Suppress Author” checkbox.
+- Press Ctrl/Cmd-↓ (down arrow key) to open the cite options dialog for the citation selected with the cursor.
+Use Tab and Shift-Tab to move between the different elements, use the up and down arrow keys to change the locator type in the locator drop-down list, and the space bar to toggle the “Suppress Author” checkbox.

-If you run into problems while trying to use the word processor plugins, make sure to check out the word processor plugin troubleshooting page.
+If you run into problems while trying to use the Zotero Word plugin, make sure to check out the word processor plugin troubleshooting page.